 - What physics course would I take on arrival at Princeton?

 Most incoming freshman interested in physics take PHY 103 (freshman mechanics) or the "honors" variant, PHY 105.
-The honors course splits off from the main course after about 3 weeks, giving us the opportunity to determine what is best for you using information beyond test scores.
 People who have done well on AP Physics C and have taken an additional year of college level physics may opt for PHY 205 or PHY 207 (advanced mechanics).
 We try to be flexible enough to accommodate any background.

 - What are the requirements for a physics major?